kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 **Majority of Facebook employees work in engineering and technical roles** so it should be no surprise that research and development is the biggest Facebook expense item in its income statement.
 Research and development represent 35% of expenses.

 Another important expense item, which is growing quickly in the last couple of years, is **cost of revenue**.
-Its growth is driven by **investments in data centers and other technical infrastructure** that Facebook needs to serve its 3.3bn users worldwide.t
+Its growth is driven by **investments in data centers and other technical infrastructure** that Facebook needs to serve its 3.3bn users worldwide.

 **Cost of revenue and research and development expenses are not only the biggest expense categories for Facebook, but they are also the fastest-growing ones**.
 These items are growing far more quickly than Facebook revenue.
 The only expense item growing more rapidly is advertising expenses, but its contribution to total expense growth is not material thanks to its smaller total size.